 I am currently serving as the Regional Medical Officer with the U.S. Department of State, and I am the father of two ASW Warriors, Margot (10) and Malcolm (9).
 I am joined in Warsaw with my wife, Darcey, an active volunteer in the school community and Emergency Physician, as well as our Norwich terrier, Quincy.

 I joined the Foreign Service in 2012, with previous posts including Mali, Morocco, and Iraq.
 Board certified in Emergency Medicine, I completed my residency at Boston University/Boston Medical Center, and graduated from the University of Illinois School of Medicine in 2000.
 I completed my undergraduate studies in English Literature at the University of Colorado in Boulder.
 Prior to joining the Foreign Service, I practiced Emergency Medicine in Nashville, TN.

 In many ways, my family’s decision to join the Foreign Service was about the conscious decision to give our children an international experience.
-Working closely with the schools in my region which includes Stockholm, Oslo, Vilnius, Krakow, and Copenhagen, I understand the unique role our school’s serve in the life of a child.
+Working closely with the schools in my region, which include Stockholm, Oslo, Vilnius, Krakow, and Copenhagen, I understand the unique role our schools serve in the life of a child.
 I look forward to an exciting and productive year ahead!

 I was born in Bologna, Italy and that is where I spent most of my youth until the moment I decided to explore the world.
 I have been living in Warsaw since 2007.
 Prior to this, I had the opportunity to live and experience different places such as the city of Dubai in the United Arab Emirates, Sichuan in China and Zurich in Switzerland.
 All these experiences I shared with my family: my wife Elena and three kids Carolina, Giacomo and Guglielmo.
 Due to these travelling experiences, we understand what it means to move often, to adapt, express and behave in a multicultural environment and, more importantly, have international friends.